 MAINTAINING RECORDS FOR REVIEW BY PROVOST

-8.01 The RIO must maintain and provide to Provost upon request “records of research misconduct proceedings,” Records of research misconduct proceedings must be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any funding proceeding involving the research misconduct allegation.
+8.01 The RIO must maintain and provide to Provost upon request “records of research misconduct proceedings.”
+Records of research misconduct proceedings must be maintained in a secure manner for seven (7) years after completion of the proceeding or the completion of any funding proceeding involving the research misconduct allegation.
 The RIO is also responsible for providing any information, documentation, research records, evidence or clarification requested by the Formal Investigation committee to carry out its review of an allegation of research misconduct or of the institution’s handling of such an allegation.

 COMPLETION OF CASES; REPORTING PREMATURE CLOSURES